2007 Women's County Championship: Competition format

-Up to four batting and four bowling points were available to the losing side only, or both sides in an incomplete match.
+Up to four batting and four bowling points were available to the losing team only, or both teams in an incomplete match.

 Teams

 The 2007 Championship was divided into two tiers: the County Championship and the County Challenge Cup.
 The County Championship consisted of three divisions of four teams, whilst the Challenge Cup consisted of five groups of four teams, with Division A as the top tier and Groups 1 to 4 as equal tiers below.
 The winner of Division A of the Challenge Cup were promoted to the County Championship.

 Teams in the County Championship and Division A of the Challenge Cup played each other twice, whilst teams in Groups 1 to 4 of the Challenge Cup played each other once.